 10 Check In and Clock Out

 Take a long stroll and gather your thoughts along 20-plus miles of windswept, remote beaches.
 Search for a unique beach treasure, like a rare piece of sea glass or a Scotch bonnet – North Carolina’s official state shell.
-Relax and unwind on an oceanfront deck and breathe in the salty air as you catch up with family and friends, or sit by a fire in the evening and gaze at the stars.
+Relax and unwind on an oceanfront deck and breathe in the salty air as you catch up with family and friends, or simply sit and gaze at the stars.

 However you spend your getaway, The Northern Outer Banks is a perfect destination to put away your phone – and your worries – at check-in and savor every moment.

-This article was produced in partnership with, and all photos are courtesy of, Currituck County Department of Travel and Tourism.
+This article was produced in partnership with, and all photos are courtesy of, The Northern Outer Banks.